-Subjects will return to the CRU 14 days (+ 2 days) after the 60 mg dose in Dosing Period 2 for the EOS visit with follow-up procedures, and to determine if any adverse event (AE) had occurred since the last study visit.
-If subjects withdraw from the study early, they will be seen and assessed by the Investigator or designee, whenever possible, to undergo the procedures associated with the EOS visit.
+Subjects will return to the CRU 14 days (+2 days) after the final dose of study drug for the EOS visit with follow-up procedures, and to determine if any adverse event (AE) has occurred since the last study visit.
+If subjects withdraw from the study early, they will be seen and assessed by the Investigator, whenever possible, to undergo the procedures associated with the EOS visit.
 Subjects may be replaced at the discretion of the Sponsor.